1DGK/1dgk.github.io/_tabs/contact.md

 permalink: /contact/
 ---

-This is how you can contact Dustin.
+This is how you can contact me.

 - GitHub: [@1dgk](https://github.com/1dgk)
-- Email: (available upon request)